 In severe weather, take shelter early before you get wet and tired.

-On the 13th July 1972, Graham Edenborough died a tragic death in a snow cave while trying to reach a hut.
-Greg Retallack, Graham's companion, later recorded this account of the events leading to the death:
+On the 13th July 1972, Graeme Edenborough died a tragic death in a snow cave while trying to reach a hut.
+Greg Retallack, Graeme's companion, later recorded this account of the events leading to the death:

 Eventually we came upon the Valentine River which we could recognise by its distinctive ice pools.
 We followed it south trying to locate our landmarks.
 The poor visibility affected our sense of scale.
 Wet and demoralised we headed east before the wind.
 The strategy here was to ski over the range out of the strong westerly wind, into the tree line and perhaps to Alpine or Kidman's Hut.